What Exactly Is Baby-Led Weaning?: The Basics of BLW

 So, what exactly is baby-led weaning?!

-The traditional method of starting solids is by offering pureed food via a spoon from 6-9 months of age, and then gradually progressing to table foods & finger foods around 9 months of age.
 In the baby-led weaning model, infants are introduced to soft, appropriately-sized finger foods that they can grasp and eat by themselves as early as 6 months of age.

 The thought is that baby-led weaning can help improve a baby’s independence, support oral motor development, and expose babies to a wide variety of textures from a young age.
-Again, it’s important to note that there are not many scientific studies that have been done on BLW yet to confirm these hypotheses.
+Again, it’s important to note that there are not many scientific studies that have been done yet to confirm these hypotheses.

 How Do I Start Baby-Led Weaning?